jawadhoot/resume/docs/index.md

 - Currently working as Independent Game Developer.
 - Worked 1+ years as Application Owner for Food RnD Applications.
-- 5+ years of experience in Application and Web Development.
+- 5+ years of experience in Application and Web Development using Python and Bootstrap.
 - Developed 3 application for performance testing team.
 - Migrated 3 on-premise application to cloud, using Lift and Shift approach.
 - Showcased End-to-end application development lifecycle using a model project by following agile methodology.
-- Application Owner for 7 Enterprise Applications in Food RnD Team.

 ## Experience